Skip to main contentSkip to main content

 Visit website

-Notified body information last updated April 2026.
+Notified body information last reviewed May 2026.
 The authoritative source is the EU NANDO database.
-Accreditation status changes frequently.
+Designation status changes; always verify before contracting.

-Note on AI Act notified body accreditation: EU AI Act notified body accreditation is being established by Member State national accreditation bodies (NABs) under Art.
-33. The European Commission will publish a register of AI Act-notified bodies in the NANDO database.
-Most bodies with existing MDR/IVDR, Machinery Regulation, or radio equipment accreditation are expected to seek AI Act notification for overlapping sectors.
-Engage notified bodies early — capacity is expected to be constrained in the first years of full AI Act application (August 2026 onwards).
+Note on AI Act notified body designation: Art.
+29 designations are made by Member State national accreditation bodies (NABs) under Art.
+33 and published in NANDO by the Commission.
+As of May 2026 none have been published specifically for AI Act high-risk assessment.
+Bodies with existing MDR/IVDR, Machinery Regulation, or radio-equipment accreditation are expected to seek AI Act notification for overlapping sectors.
+Engage candidate bodies early — capacity is expected to be constrained well into 2027 even with the Digital Omnibus enforcement deferral to 2 December 2027.